-Medicare coverage gives good health care coverage to any senior that is over the age of 65.
-The government program has allowed millions of Americans to get the health care that they wouldn’t be able to afford through a private insurance company.
+Medicare coverage gives good health care coverage to any senior who is over the age of 65.
+The government program has allowed millions of Americans to get health care that they wouldn’t be able to afford through a private insurance company.

 There are several ways that you can protect yourself from expensive hospital bills, but a Medigap plan is one of the best ways to do that.
 These policies are sold by private insurance companies, and they fill in all of those holes that original Medicare doesn’t cover.
 When you’re shopping for additional health care, it’s vital that you make the best decision for your family.

 There are ten different Medigap plans that you can choose from (depending on which state you live in), and all of them are going to cover different expenses or a portion of expenses that Parts A and B don’t cover.
 Medigap plans will plug in the holes of Medicare.
 It can be confusing trying to decide between the ten available plans, but it’s vital that you get the perfect supplemental coverage for you and your loved ones.